top of page

 How do you qualify for VLP Services?

 To qualify for VLP services, clients must be low-income.
 More specifically, clients must be at or below 200% of the Federal Poverty Level (FPL).
-Clients must have a civil (non-criminal) legal matter in one of the following counties: Spokane, Pend Oreille, Ferry, Stevens, and Lincoln.
-The VLP primarily assists in the area of Family Law but can also assist with certain Housing, Wills & Estates, and Consumer Law matters.
+Clients must have a qualifying legal matter in one of the following counties: Spokane, Pend Oreille, Ferry, Stevens, and Lincoln.
+The VLP primarily assists in the area of Family Law but can also assist with Wills & Estates, and Consumer Law matters.

 Can I ask VLP staff legal questions?